 Rhacel Salazar Parreñas, professor of sociology and gender studies at the University of Southern California, will deliver the 2018 CSWS Acker-Morgen Lecture.
-Dr. Parreñas’s areas of research include labor, migration, transnational feminism, economic sociology, gender and the family.
+Dr. Parreñas “is an ethnographer whose research examines experiences of migrant workers from the Philippines.
+Her earlier works examined […]

 Source: First Acker-Morgen Lecture will honor two UO feminist scholars | Around the O